MicrosoftDocs/power-platform/power-platform/admin/control-field-synchronization-outlook.md

    Let your users know they can view (not change) the synchronization settings. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [What fields can be synchronized between Dynamics 365 apps and Outlook?](what-fields-synchronized-outlook.md)

 ## Performance and synchronization
- Configuring synchronization might have an impact on the time it takes to sync between [!INCLUDE[pn_crm_for_outlook_short](../includes/pn-crm-for-outlook-short.md)] and [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps.
+ Configuring synchronization might have an impact on the time it takes to sync between [!INCLUDE[pn_crm_for_outlook_short](../includes/pn-crm-for-outlook-short.md)] and Dynamics 365 apps.
 You should test your configuration before deploying to ensure satisfactory sync times.

 ## Permissions and synchronization
  Role-based security controls access to a specific entity type, record-based security controls access to individual records, and field-level security controls access to specific fields.
-All these can impact what is synchronized between [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps and [!INCLUDE[pn_crm_for_outlook_short](../includes/pn-crm-for-outlook-short.md)] or [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)].
+All these can impact what is synchronized between Dynamics 365 apps and [!INCLUDE[pn_crm_for_outlook_short](../includes/pn-crm-for-outlook-short.md)] or [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)].

  Best practice is to review the security settings for these security methods to ensure field synchronization is processes as desired.
 For more information see: